texfaq/texfaq.github.io/FAQ-hyphen.md

 a [partial reinstallation](FAQ-newlang) is necessary (note that [LuaTeX](FAQ-luatex) relaxes this constraint).

-TeX provides two ''user-level'' commands for control of
+TeX provides two "user-level" commands for control of
 hyphenation: `\language` (which selects a hyphenation style), and `\hyphenation` (which gives explicit instructions to the hyphenation engine, overriding the effect of the patterns).